wiliao/spring-kafka/samples/docs/kafka-core-concepts.md

 - **Time**: Event time, processing time, ingestion time
 - **State**: Local state stores for stateful operations (joins, aggregations, windowing)
 - **Stream-Table Duality**: Streams and tables are dual — a stream can be viewed as a table (latest value per key), and a table can be viewed as a stream (changelog)
-- **Time Windows**: Tumbling, hopping, sliding, and session windows for time-based aggregations
+- **Time Windows**: Tumbling, hopping, and session windows for time-based aggregations

 ### 9.3 Processing Guarantees